lzan98/lzan98/README.md

 ### Hi there 👋

-#### I am a Penultimate Year Computer Science student from the National University of Singapore.
+#### I am a Computer Science graduate from the National University of Singapore.

 #### Programming Languages